You’ll love this Italian biscotti recipe because it’s easy to make, tasty, crunchy, and with a pleasant almond flavor.

 Biscotti variation with dark chocolate

-A crunchy cookie covered in dark chocolate for a perfect sweet treat for a special occasion.
+A crunchy cookie covered in dark chocolate is the perfect sweet treat for a special occasion.

 Chocolate chips and cranberry biscotti